witnet/sheikah/README.md

 ### Build

 To build the application run: `yarn build`, the build files are written to `dist` directory.
+To run the application using the generated build execute `yarn electron dist/main`

 ### Package